physik932/code-sample/README.md

 I uploaded this to elastic beanstalk and `http://motd.us-east-2.elasticbeanstalk.com` set up.
 I used Route53 to set up a Hosted Zone and A record to `motd.rishi-sheth.com`.

+Overall, this was a lot easier to learn thanks to a lot of great blogs and tutorials provided by Spring, Amazon and others.
+I have enjoyed learning more about Docker, Spring, and Amazon services for deployment.

 ####2018-04-01
 I finally got the deployment to Amazon's Elastic Beanstalk to work with help of the Maven Assembly Plugin.
 The plugin